AlloyinIllinoisan/DIC-SEM/README.md

 Tile Overlap: This is the percent overlap between images.
 This is for the ImageJ macros.

 Python Scripts Directory: The directory that the Pilot.txt and Python scripts are in.

+xCorrel Directory: The path to xCorrel.

+END (DO NOT DELETE THIS)
 _________________________________________________________________________________________________________________________________________________________________

 CAUTION!!!
 THE PILOT TEXT FILE IS SPECIFIC DOWN TO THE SPACE, SO REPLACE THE NUMBER, ADDRESS, ETC. WITHOUT ADDING OR REMOVING SPACES.